Author: Nick Marsden

 Here at Cocoa & Heart we’ve long realised that you’re only as good as the chocolate you use.
 If we tried to make our high-quality chocolate treats by melting down a high street chocolate bar, we wouldn’t get very far, bar none.
 Too many of those long list of ingredients in small print on the back of the wrapper would render the chocolate pretty useless for anything other than a quick fix.

-The plain (dark chocolate, 60% cocoa solids) we use typically contains just the following:
+The plain (dark chocolate, 60% cocoa solids) we use in our Cocoa & Heart handmade chocolates, typically contains just the following:

 Cocoa mass, sugar, cocoa butter, emulsifier, soy ecithin, flavours, vanilla